Geography

 - Understand human and physical characteristics of the Middle East

-- Develop understanding of geo-politics in Africa and the Middle East
+- Develop understanding of geo-politics Middle East

 - Identify small and large-scale ecosystems and how they are subject to change